|

 Thanks to the diligent search efforts of Zach K., who is obviously a much better internet researcher than I am, the real "unofficial New Star Broadcasting Station home page" was located.
 The URL is http://web.archive.org/web/*/ns4.swl.net/radiochina/newstar/newstar.html and the page is the first link in the table presented there.
 This site was created by Mr Hans Van Den Boogert, whom I mention below.
 In many cases, he has also not seen or heard much of what others claim to have experienced, and much of the information to be found on the internet originally came from him.

 The main thing to keep in mind as you read over his description of what they say, is that they've changed that a little bit.
-They seem to be saying the same things, but they have re-ordered how they say them.
+They seem to be saying the same things in the preambles, but they have re-ordered how they say them.
 Also, they have changed the way they say the numbers, as will be described later in excruciating detail.

 The frequency mentioned by everything2.com has been reported up to 2007.
 V13 frequently identifies itself as "New Star Broadcasting station #4", but I have never heard of the New Star we are discussing as V13 broadcasting that they are in Taipei, Taiwan.